ROBelgium/MSNoise/doc/releasenotes/msnoise-1.5.rst

 Introduction
 ------------
-Just over XXX after the last major release (:doc:`msnoise-1.4`) we are proud to announce the new :doc:`msnoise-1.5`.
+About 1 year after the last major release (:doc:`msnoise-1.4`) we are proud to announce the new :doc:`msnoise-1.5`.
 It is a **major** release, with a massive amount of work since the last one: in `GitHub numbers
 <https://github.com/ROBelgium/MSNoise/graphs/contributors?from=2016-06-02&to=2017-04-30&type=c>`_